Market Failure: Definition, Causes & Examples

 Another example of market failure is in the US dairy market.
 The industry produces far more than consumers require.
 Incentivized by subsidies, farmers overproduce dairy products to be eligible for government funds.
 As a result, most years result in an excessive surplus that governments buy and store.
 Yet whilst demand in the industry is falling, producers are ramping up production.
 A clear example of market failure.

-Some of the most common forms of market failure include:
+Some of the most common examples of market failure include:

 Market failure is characterised by disequilibrium and a failure of pricing mechanisms.
 There are seven main causes which are: